njwilson23/fun/README.md

-# fun - more functional Python
+# fun - hipster Python

-`fun` is a peculiar way of writing Python promoting functions, expressions, and immutable data.
+`fun` is a peculiar way of writing Python promoting expressions, composition, and immutable data.

 It provides: